Open-Course-Factory/ocf-worker-sdk/README.md

     }
     fmt.Printf("Service status: %s\n", health.Status)

-    // Create a course generation job
+    // Create and process a job
     jobID := uuid.New()
     courseID := uuid.New()